giantswarm/docs/src/content/guides/efk-stack-app-oidc/index.md

 weight: 50
 tags: ["recipe"]
 ---
-# Setup OIDC to authenticate with kibana and the efk-stack-app
+# Setup OIDC to authenticate with kibana and efk-stack-app

-To leverage your companies existing user and group directories to manage access to the efk-stack-app the opendistro security plugin provides integration with different authentication backends.
+To manage access to the efk-stack-app using your company's user and group directories, the opendistro security plugin provides integration with different authentication backends.

-In this guid we will explain how to configure the efk-stack-app with Azure AD through the OpenID Connect (OIDC) standard.
-This configuration should be portable to any other authentication backend, that provides the OIDC standard.
+Here, we configure the efk-stack-app with Azure AD through the OpenID Connect (OIDC) standard.

+It should be portable to other authentication backends that provide the OIDC standard.

 ## Overview

-- Register app on azure portal and configure jwt token
+- Step 1: Register app on Azure portal and configure JWT token
-- Configure OIDC backend for Kibana
-- Configure opendistro-security plugin
+- Step 2: Configure opendistro-security plugin
-- Configure internal-users database
+- Step 3: Configure internal-users database
-- Configure roles-mapping to control users permission
+- Step 4: Configure roles-mapping to control users permission
+- Step 5: Configure OIDC backend for Kibana

-## Register app on azure portal and configure jwt token
+## Step 1: Register app on Azure portal and configure JWT token
 ### Limitation
-As of writing opendistro security does not support mapping nested values in the jwt-token to roles.
-Currently it's only possible to specify the key, which contains the values that identify the specific users role identifier.
+As of writing: Opendistro security cannot map nested values in the JWT-token to roles.
+It's only possible to specify the key containing values that identify the user's role identifier.

-### Register app on azure portal
+### Register app on Azure portal

+To setup a new "App registration" refer to the [official guide](https://docs.microsoft.com/en-us/Azure/active-directory/develop/quickstart-register-app).

+The **redirect URI** pattern is: https://<your.kibana.url>/auth/openid/login

+*This can be changed later.*

-This step can differ depending on the backend provider.
-Generally there should be a mechanism to define an object that represents the app with attributes to control who has which permissions on it.
-In Azure, this is called an "App registration"
+(Note: Depends on the backend provider.
+Generally, there should be a mechanism that defines an object that represents the app with attributes to control who has which permissions.
+In Azure, this is "App registration".)

-To setup a new "App registration" refer to the [official guide](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).

-For the **redirect URI** the pattern is as follows: https://<your.kibana.url>/auth/openid/login
-*This can be changed later on*

-#### Configure jwt token
+### Configure JWT token
-The goal is to map a users group ID in Azure to a role that defines the users permissions in Kibana.
-For example, if the user is member of the Azure AD group "kibana-admins", the user obtains the role "admin" in Kibana.
+The goal is to map a user's group ID in Azure to that user's permissions in Kibana.
+For example, if the user is a member of the Azure AD group "kibana-admins", the user obtains the role "admin" in Kibana.

-For this to work, the jwt token issued by Azure need to contain the group IDs of the user.
-This is done by adding an optional claim to the app-registrations token configuration.
+Azure's JWT token needs to contain the group IDs of the user.
+Do this by adding an optional claim to the app-registration's token configuration.

-1. In Azure platform navigate to the app-registration create in the previous section
+1. In Azure platform, navigate to the app-registration created in the previous section
-2. In the sidebar click on "Token configuration"
+2. In the sidebar, click "Token configuration"
-3. Click on "+Add groups claim"
+3. Click "+Add groups claim"
-4. Select the group types to include in the token (usually Security groups)
+4. Select group types to include in the token (usually Security groups)
-5. In the "Customize token properties by type" select "Group ID" for every type
+5. In "Customize token properties by type", select "Group ID" for every type
 6. Click "Save"

-For further reference on how to define groups optional claims, please refer to [microsofts official documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-optional-claims#configuring-groups-optional-claims) on the topic.
+For reference on how to define groups' optional claims, see [Microsoft's official documentation](https://docs.microsoft.com/en-us/Azure/active-directory/develop/active-directory-optional-claims#configuring-groups-optional-claims).

 How to define and manage the required groups, as well as how to obtain the group IDs of those groups is out of scope for this guide.
-Check [microsofts documentation on Azure AD](https://docs.microsoft.com/en-us/azure/devops/server/admin/setup-ad-groups?toc=%2Fazure%2Fdevops%2Forganizations%2Ftoc.json&bc=%2Fazure%2Fdevops%2Forganizations%2Fbreadcrumb%2Ftoc.json&view=azure-devops-2020&viewFallbackFrom=azure-devops)
+Check [Microsoft's documentation on Azure AD](https://docs.microsoft.com/en-us/Azure/devops/server/admin/setup-ad-groups?toc=%2FAzure%2Fdevops%2Forganizations%2Ftoc.json&bc=%2FAzure%2Fdevops%2Forganizations%2Fbreadcrumb%2Ftoc.json&view=Azure-devops-2020&viewFallbackFrom=Azure-devops)

-### Configure opendistro-security plugin
+## Step 2: Configure opendistro-security plugin
-Opendistro-security can be configured through secrets.
-These secrets need to be present in the apps namespace for the above EFK configuration to successfully deploy.
-In this section we will setup the target namespace and deploy the `configSecret` named `opendistro-security-config`.
+Opendistro-security is configured through secrets.
+These secrets need to be present in the app's namespace for the EFK configuration to deploy.

+In this section, we create the target namespace and deploy the `configSecret` named `opendistro-security-config`.

 Default namespace for the efk-stack-app is "efk-stack-app".

-#### Create namespace
+### Create namespace
-On the cluster run:
+To create the namespace on the tenant cluster, run:
 ```bash=
 kubectl create namespace efk-stack-app
 ```

-#### Create configSecret
+### Create configSecret
 1. Save the .yaml lines below to a file called `config.yml`.
-Make sure to modify the `openid_connect_url` to point to the correct URL.
+Point `openid_connect_url` to the correct URL.
 2. On the cluster run:
 ```bash=
 kubectl create secret generic -n efk-stack-app opendistro-security-config --from-file=./config.yml